 Since its discovery in the late 1950's, FIP was a dreaded diagnosis -- a death sentence with no effective treatment.
 In 2018, a study published by Pedersen et al. shone a ray of hope that FIP could successfully be treated, using a 3CL protease inhibitor antiviral known as GC376.
 The following year The following year a second study from Pederson demonstrated that a nucleoside analogue known as GS-441524 was also effective at treating FIP.

-More recently, new anti-viral options which are effective against FIP have emerged, and approval processes have been expedited due to expedited due to their effectiveness against COVID19 for humans.
+Luckily, more recently, new anti-viral options which are effective against FIP have emerged, and approval processes have been expedited due to expedited due to their effectiveness against COVID19 for humans, and compounding pharmacies have made these life-saving drugs available in many countries.

 Approval Status